rolazar/level-1-course-content/week-5/day-4/day-4-assignment.md

     Commit and Push: Commit your changes and push them to your repository on GitHub.

     Observe Live Update: Visit your live website URL and observe how the changes are automatically reflected without any manual intervention.
-Take a screenshot of the updated webpage.
+Take a screenshot of the updated webpage and add it to your file directory.

 Part 3: Best Practices and Custom Domain